nuxeo/doc.nuxeo.com-content/src/admindoc/installation/installing-the-nuxeo-platform-on-windows/installing-the-nuxeo-platform-as-a-windows-service.md

 1. Download NSSM from [the official website](https://nssm.cc/download) or install it via [Chocolatey](https://chocolatey.org/), by typing: `choco install nssm`
 2. If NSSM was installed via Chocolatey, skip this step.
 Otherwise, add NSSM's location to PATH.
-3. Install Nuxeo as a service, by running on an elevated console or powershell: `nssm install &ldquo;<absolute-path-to-nuxeoctl.bat>&rdquo; --gui false console`
+3. Install Nuxeo as a service, by running on an elevated console or powershell: `nssm install "<absolute-path-to-nuxeoctl.bat>" --gui false console`

 From now on, Nuxeo will start as a service whenever Windows starts.
 The `console` parameter allows the process to stay alive after the server starts, thus preventing NSSM from restarting it.